 There are basically five sections of the bleachers.
-A small set at the end (nearest the theatre entrance, a larger grand stand area, and then two more smaller sections.
+A small set at the end (nearest the theatre entrance, a larger grandstand area, and then two smaller sections.
 My group and I were in the second-to-last smaller set not too far from where the stars first entered.
-Our area was less crowded and had a good angle as we were directly across from ET, E!, CNN and other major outlets.
+Our area was less crowded and had a good angle as we were directly across from ET, E!, CNN, and other major outlets.

 After watching the media make their final preparations and photos of their own gowns, the red carpet was ready for arrivals.

-Charlize Theron, stunning in white, waving to the fans as they shouted her name.
+Charlize Theron, stunning in white, waved to the fans as they shouted her name.

 Bridesmaid’s Melissa McCarthy.
 The people behind us were from Chicago so she gave them a Chicago thumbs-up right after this shot.